karlkedrovsky/kedrovsky-hugo/content/resume.md

   implementation platforms and technologies to ensure they are used in the best way possible.
-Constantly looking for and evaluating new technologies, platforms and potential partners that can provide value to clients and additional revenue streams to VML.
+Constantly looking for and evaluating new technologies, platforms and potential partners that can provide value to clients and additional revenue streams to VMLY&R.
 * Improve existing staff through formal training, mentoring, on-boarding processes and operational and tooling improvements.
 * Work closely with external partners and internal staff to grow